Featured comment:

 - Turn into a buttered 9 inch spring form pan, spreading out evenly.
 Bake for 30-35 minutes until a toothpick inserted in the center comes out clean.

-- Cool for a few minutes in the pan, then remove and serve warm.
+- Cool for a few minutes in the pan, then remove and serve warm or continue to cool to room temperature.

 - The Best Blueberry Cornbread